-Early on when I started digital art I really got caught up with brushes, playing around and even creating some of my own from photos with really low resolution.
+Early on when I took digital art classes I really got caught up with brushes, playing around and even creating some of my own from photos with really low resolution.
 I thought that other digital artists were only so good because they had that one specific brush that I would never get my hands on.
 There are some brushes that are perfect for a highly specific thing like certain textures, clouds or chains.
 But for most of your drawing and painting process, a simple round brush is often enough.
 You can change the pen pressure, the hardness and opacity and I learned that this already gives you a lot of options in your hand.
 But it can also be a lot of fun to try out different brushes, so I will link a few awesome brush sets in the description of this video.

 For sketching, I typically use a simple round brush with slightly reduced opacity.
 Why a lower opacity?
 When you’re drawing many lines over or along each other, the areas they have in common will come out stronger.
 This acts as a great guide for when you work on your lineart later.
 You can of course, experiment with different brushes if you want your sketch to have a certain aesthetic.
 Make sure to put the sketch on its own layer.
 That way you can color it if needed.
 Try not to lose yourself in details too much and rather focus on the overall composition and proportions.
 When working digitally, you can easily mirror the image, which can quickly expose errors that you might overlook because you get so used to your drawing in its regular orientation.